KrishnaSiddharthaNemalikanti/PetStoreApp-2.0/README.md

 * Now if you see the msg server running on port 5000 ,congrats your server is running.
 * if you see the msgConnected to the MY database,you have succesfully connected to the database and your api is ready.*
 # how to use the application
-* Click on the New Search Form ,to enter your search
+* Click on the Search Form ,to enter your search
 * enter valid input values  for fields zipcode,age ,they are mentioned below
 * click submit,you will be taken to the results page
 * from here you can goback to the Form page by clicking on search form link